marcagve18/Image2Text-UPF/README.md

   $$\mathrm{BP}= \begin{cases}1 & \text { if } c>r \\ e^{(1-r / c)} & \text { if } c \leq r\end{cases}$$
   is brevity penalty, $c$ is the length of the predicted caption, $r$ is the length of the original one, $w_n$ are positive weights adding up to 1 and $p_n$ is the modified $n$-gram precision.
 More information can be found on the [original paper](https://aclanthology.org/P02-1040.pdf) of the metric.
 - ROUGE: it stands for Recall-Oriented Understudy for Gisting Evaluation is a set of metrics used to evaluate the quality of text summarization.
 It measures the overlap between the predicted summary and one or more reference summaries, considering n-grams of different lengths.
 For this project, text summaries are the captions.
 More information can be found [here](https://aclanthology.org/W04-1013.pdf).
-- CIDEr: the Consensus-based Image Description Evaluation is another metric **specifically designed for image captioning**.
+- **CIDEr**: the Consensus-based Image Description Evaluation is another metric **specifically designed for image captioning**.
 It considers both the content relevance and the linguistic quality of the captions and it takes into account consensus among multiple human captions, recognizing that there can be multiple valid ways to describe an image.
 To know more information, refer to the original [paper](https://arxiv.org/pdf/1411.5726.pdf).

 Other metrics: [METEOR](https://aclanthology.org/W05-0909.pdf), [Perplexity](https://en.wikipedia.org/wiki/Perplexity), [SPICE](https://arxiv.org/pdf/1607.08822.pdf).